lalicia/cats_are_life/README.md

 This was a simple idea meant to give an easy enjoyable experience - and both Neemo and I agreed that we've since used this more than any other app we've built thus far!

-The style of the app is cool and modern, against the cat-lover stereotypes.
+The style of the app is cool and modern, perhaps against some of the typical cat-lover stereotypes.
 We implemented a neon effect button from [uiverse](https://uiverse.io/) and then extrapolated some of the CSS to give a similar effect to the image border, pulling the site together and making the two elements more visually cohesive.

 ## The Cat API